-The Netherlands has continued to secularize at a rapid pace in the last decade.
-A survey conducted every ten years by the country’s largest Christian broadcaster found that less than one in five still attend church on any regular basis.
+The Netherlands continues to secularize at a rapid pace.
+A survey conducted every ten years by the country’s largest Christian broadcaster finds that fewer than one in five still attend church regularly.

-A quarter of respondents described themselves as atheist, up from 14 percent in 2006.
+A quarter of respondents describe themselves as atheist, up from 14 percent in 2006.

-Only another quarter said they worried the country’s dwindling religiosity could precipitate a moral decline, down from 40 percent ten years ago.
-A majority argued that faith should play no major role in either politics or education.
+A quarter worry the country’s dwindling religiosity could precipitate a moral decline, down from 40 percent ten years ago.
+A majority believes faith should play no major role in either politics or education.

-While liberal and pluralistic, the Netherlands is historically a Christian nation.
-Our briefing on Dutch society argues that Calvinists in particular, while relatively few in number, were able to impose their values of hard work, thrift and obedience to rules on the whole country.
+Despite its liberal reputation, the Netherlands is historically a Christian nation.
+Our briefing on Dutch society argues that Calvinists, although few in number, were able to impose such values as hard work, obedience to rules and thrift on the whole country.

-Into the 1950s, Catholic and Protestant life was largely segregated in accordance with the Neo-Calvinist doctrine of “sphere sovereignty,” which allows for the coexistence of diverse social and religious groups in a single society.
-(Which goes some way to explaining the Dutch’s “live and let live” attitude.)
-The religious groups had their own newspapers, political parties, school and trade unions.
+Into the 1950s, Catholics and Protestants lived largely segregated lives in accordance with the Neo-Calvinist doctrine of “sphere sovereignty,” which allows for the coexistence of diverse social and religious groups in a single society.
+(Which goes some way to explaining the Netherlands’ “live and let live” attitude.)
+The religious blocs had their own newspapers, political parties, school and trade unions.

 Many of those institutions survive.
 Some 70 percent of public schools in the Netherlands are nominally Christian (or Islamic).
-Christian democratic parties were the dominant force in Dutch politics up to recently.
+Christian democratic parties were the dominant force in Dutch politics up until a few years ago.

 Yet only a quarter of the Dutch belong to a Christian church anymore.
 5 percent are Muslim.
 Another 2 percent adhere to a different religion.